The Vertical Labret Piercing: Everything You Need to Know

 If you have oral issues such as a receding gum line or enamel wear, then this might be the lip piercing for you.
 The vertical labret piercing is also perfect for those who want a stunning style that stands out.

 Since the vertical labret piercing has two puncture points that go directly through the sensitive lip skin, this piercing is slightly more painful than other lip piercing types.
+Compared to other piercing types, it typically falls on the low-middle end of the pain scale.
+If you tend to be more sensitive to pain, be sure to find an experienced piercer who can guide you through breathing exercises and help make the piercing process easier.

 As with most piercings, swelling, light bleeding, and throbbing are common.
 However, if you experience these symptoms in excess, it could be a sign that something is wrong, and you should consult a professional.